Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 Adam Clayton

-put a notice on the school notice board drummer looking for people to be in the band wild right and the other three were at school with him and they all said hey yeah what is it about british school
+put a notice on the school notice board, drummer looking for people to be in the band.
+Wild, right?
+And the other three were at school with him, and they all said, hey, yeah.

 The costume doesn't look quite right.